AzureAaron/aaron-mod/README.md

 ## Contributing & Maintaining
 This mod will be maintained for only the **latest version** of Minecraft.
 I have no plans to create any ports of this mod either.

-I'm not accepting contributions right now, but if you have any suggestions please let me know! :)